praschky/flood_risk_in_buffer/README.md

 ### Merge SRTM tiles.
 gdal_merge.py -co BIGTIFF=YES -co COMPRESS=LZW -o output-data/sw-bangladesh-dem.tif $(ls input-data/\*.hgt)

-### Using QGIS 3, filled sinks with the SAGA Sink Fill (Wang & Liu) tool (processing toolbox), saving result to memory, then exported to sw-bangladesh-dem-filled.tif.
-Reviewing the result, watercourses appear to now have an elevation of less than 1.0 (these were mostly 0 in the SRTM input).

 ### Set values <1 as water, to extract watercourses (only needed for visualization).
 gdal_calc.py --calc=expression --calc "(A < 1)" --co BIGTIFF=YES --co COMPRESS=LZW  --outfile=output-data/sw-bangladesh-water.tif -A output-data/sw-bangladesh-dem-filled.tif